STAlloc: Enhancing Memory Efficiency in Large-Scale Model Training with Spatio-Temporal Planning: Plan Synthesizer

 \subsection{Static Allocation Planning}

 The {\em Static Allocation Plan}, denoted as $\mathcal{D}_s$, consists of a list of allocation decisions.
-Each allocation decision $d \in \mathcal{D}_s$ incorporates the six attributes of $m$ and is augmented with an additional attribute, $a$, which denotes the start address of the allocated memory chunk, i.e., $d:=m + (a) = (s, t_s, t_e, p_s, p_e, d, a)$.
+Each allocation decision $d \in \mathcal{D}_s$ incorporates the six attributes of $m$ and is augmented with an additional attribute, $a$, which denotes the start address of the allocated memory chunk, i.e., $d:=m + (a) = (s, t_s, t_e, p_s, p_e, dyn, a)$.
 The allocation planning is then under the constraint that for any two allocation decisions $d_i$ and $d_j$, they cannot simultaneously have conflicting lifespans and conflicting address ranges.
 Otherwise, they will have intersecting memory and result in memory stomping.

 Since finding the optimal allocation plan is NP-hard and involves a large input scale as described in \S\ref{sec:intro}, brute-force methods or any pruning techniques that do not fundamentally reduce the complexity of the original search space~\cite{telamalloc, minimalloc} are infeasible.
 Inspired by the spatio-temporal regularity we uncover in \S\ref{sec:regularity}, our idea is to decouple the searching in the space (i.e., memory address and size) and time (allocation time and free time) dimensions.
-At a high level, we first group memory allocation requests with the same temporal or spatial characteristics, devise a local plan for them to reduce the problem space, and then perform a global planning to reach the final plan.
-During the local and global planning, we greedily combine the optimal local memory layout for each request size to approximate the global optimal solution.
-We devise special abstractions for the temporal and spatial groups in the above algorithmic workflow, namely {\em HomoPhase Group} and {\em HomoSize Group}, respectively.
+In the global planning process, requests that exhibit temporal or spatial regularities are handled through local planning, where efficient layouts are derived by exploiting these regularities.
+The resulting local plans then become integral components of the global allocation plan.
+To support this workflow, we introduce two abstractions: {\em HomoPhase Group} and {\em HomoSize Group}.
+The {\em HomoPhase Groups} gather allocation requests with similar lifespan, and the {\em HomoSize Group} gather requests with same size.
+We will further introduce them in the following.

+\para{Global Planning.} At a high level, the components of the global planning are derived through local plans.
+Each local plan groups allocation requests that exhibit regularity along one dimension (spatial or temporal), allowing us to exploit such regularities to design allocation algorithms that improve memory efficiency.